temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 #### Sharing promises between scopes

-Operations like timer and Activites are cancelled by the cancellation scope they were created in, the Promise returned by these operation may be awaited upon in different scopes.
+Operations like timers and Activites are cancelled by the cancellation scope they were created in.
+Promises returned by these operations can be awaited in different scopes.

 <!--SNIPSTART nodejs-shared-promise-scopes-->
 <!--SNIPEND-->